spatialillusions/milsymbol/README.md

 The options can be set when you create your symbol:

-`var sym = new MS.symbol("SFG-UCI----D",{size:35}).getMarker().asCanvas();`
+`var sym = new MS.symbol("SFG-UCI----D",{size:35}).asCanvas();`

-Or they can be updated at any time before you call `getMarker()`:
+Or they can be updated at any time using `setOptions(options)`:

 ```
 var sym = new MS.symbol("SFG-UCI----D");
-sym.size = 35;
+sym.setOptions({size:35});
-var canvasElement = sym.getMarker().asCanvas();
+var canvasElement = sym.asCanvas();
 ```

-When you have requested your symbol using `getMarker()` your symbol object will also contain information about what offset that should be used to get a correct placement, this is stored in the `markerAnchor {x:Number,y:Number}` property, you will also have access to information about what size the created symbol have and detailed information about colors used.
+Your symbol object will also contain information about what offset that should be used to get a correct placement, this information can be retrieved with  `getAnchor()` and it will return an object with the x and y offset, you will also have access to information about what size the created symbol have and detailed information about colors used.

 The library is built on the idea that everything used inside milsymbol should be accessable outside milsymbol so that it is easy to extend the library with custom functionallity.